jmetzger/training-kubernetes-security-en/security/scanning-containers/02-example-trivy-gitlab.md

  * Gitlab offers a security scanner based on Trivy
  * BUT: This scanner tests already uploading images
- * If we think about ShiftLeft-appraoch (Security early) on, this might not be the best approach
+ * If we think about ShiftLeft-approach (Security early) on, this might not be the best option

 ## What needs to be done ?